tremor-rs/tremor-www/versioned_docs/version-0.11/tremor-script/functions.md

 Function Declaration Grammar:
 > ![function clause](grammar/diagram/FnDecl.png)

-Letns look at the types of functions we have.
+Let's look at the types of functions we have.

 ## Intrinsic Functions